Parth803/TicTacWoah/README.txt

-Parth Patel - NetID: pp847
+Parth Patel
-Ernie Oscar Cangas - NetID: egc48

-Files included in p3.tar
+Files included in repo
 	1. ttts.c
 		- main server file which contains the source code for the tictactoe online server.
 	2. protocol.c